 by Charles Tate

-Charles Tate is the moderator of the DJ-3A Dispatcher Forum on the CJ-3B Bulletin Board, and is currently doing a full restoration of a 1956 DJ-3A Dispatcher convertible.
+Charles Tate is currently doing a full restoration of a 1956 DJ-3A Dispatcher convertible.
 We are archiving his research in this Dispatcher Details section of CJ3B.info.

 Much of the information on this page also applies to the CJ-3B and other Universal Jeep models.
 See also Radiator Guard (Model CJ-3B) on CJ3B.info. -- Derek Redmond